Sensing the Chinese Diaspora: How Mobile Apps Can Provide Insights into Global Migration Flows: Conclusion

 Many countries today have ``country-centric mobile apps'' which are mobile apps that are primarily used by residents of a specific country.
 Many of these country-centric apps also include a location-based service which takes advantage of the smartphone's API access to the smartphone's current GPS location.
 In this paper, we investigated how such country-centric apps with location-based services can be employed to study the Chinese diaspora.
 Our methodology combines GPS hacking, automated task tools for mobile phones, and OCR to generate migration statistics for diaspora.

 As a case study, we applied our methodology to WeChat, an enormously popular app within China and among ethnic Chinese worldwide.
 Using WeChat, we collect data about the Chinese diaspora in 32 cities.
-We also collect data about Chinese businesses in each of the cities using the Google Places API.
 The combined data provides interesting insights to the modern Chinese diaspora and how it has changed in recent years.
 To obtain a more complete picture of the Chinese diaspora, a larger number of cities would need to be investigated.
-Furthermore, for large cities, more than one probe should be used.
-In very large cities, such as New York City, we recommend using ten or more probes.
 We hope the data collection and analysis methodology described in this paper will help diaspora researchers to better understand immigration flows in our increasingly dynamic and fluid world.